Niels-NTG/GDMC2023/README.md

 In this competition participants design and implement an algorithm that constructs a settlement in Minecraft.
 Submissions are judged on the aesthetics and narrative qualities of the output, on how functional the structure is from a gameplay perspective, and how well it adapts to any arbitrary Minecraft landscape.

 ## Field Lab Gamma γ
+> *For days I had this strange feeling of being watched from afar.
+Then suddenly one morning this strange structure appeared on the horizon.
+Yes.
+We're definitely being watched.*

 Field Lab Gamma is a mysterious scientific research station that suddenly just appeared into the world.
 Where did it come from?
 Who were the staff?
-What were they looking for and where have they gone to?
+Why were they spying on the villagers and where are they now?

 ![2023-07-08_14.26.17](./screenshots/2023-07-08_14.26.17.png)![2023-06-16_14.02.55](./screenshots/2023-06-16_14.02.55.png)![2023-07-08_14.35.54](./screenshots/2023-07-08_14.35.54.png)![2023-07-08_14.26.17](./screenshots/2023-07-08_14.42.26.png)